danielwo/danielwo.github.io/_posts/2017-02-12-clinical-trial-1.md

 2. one short-term partner
 3. one long-term partner.

 Each partnership can have several characteristics.
-A partnership has some probability to break up, it can be a short- or long-term partnership, there will be some frequency of sex acts, there will be some frequency of condom use during sex, and there will be some frequency of anal sex given that a sexual act takes place.
+A partnership can be a short- or long-term partnership, there will be some frequency of sex acts, there will be some frequency of condom use during sex, and there will be some frequency of anal sex given that a sexual act takes place.
 This last one is important because there is a greater risk of HIV transmission with anal sex as compared to vaginal sex.